 Binary Number System

 The Computer system understands only Binary Number System .
-And therefore, we need to communicate with the computer only using Binary Code
+Therefore, we need to communicate with the computer only using Binary Code also referred to as machine instructions.

 The binary code is also alternately referred as machine language or machine code.
 In binary number system, all the number are represented by using only two numeric numbers that is either 0 ( zero ) or 1 ( one ).